 1) A coach can guide you in the creative processes of dreaming up marketable travel story ideas and writing enticing query letters.

 2) You can learn how to assemble thorough magazine distribution lists so you have plenty of sales leads to pitch your stories.

 3) A marketing mentor can review and give you feedback on query letters and articles before you send them to editors.

 4) You can get on-the-spot advice and guidance dealing with magazine editors.
 Many different tricky situations crop up when you’re selling your articles, and beginners seem to choose the worst options.
 A seasoned professional can guide you through this minefield.

 5) A coach and mentor can tell you how to use your assignment to request travel comps from DMOs and clue you in to other resources available.

-My specialty as a marketing coach is showing my travel writers how to get their stories published in print media, and then capitalizing on these assignments with complimentary accommodations, meals, transport, tours, guides, and entry to tourist attractions.
+My specialty as a travel writing marketing coach is showing my travel writers how to get their stories published in print media, and then capitalizing on these assignments with complimentary accommodations, meals, transport, tours, guides, and entry to tourist attractions.

 My clients have had tremendous success!
 Ninety-five percent of them have had at least one story published, and most of them have had multiple stories published in print media.